imprologic/steganography-js/README.md

 1. Inspecting the code in an app is a lot more difficult - you'd have to trust that the publisher will not steal the messages you embed.

 2. The mainstream app stores are notorious for banning apps on a whim.
 A domain name I own seems a lot safer in that respect.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!